gageml/gage/tests/cmd-board.md

 - Col headerName when defined in metric summary
 - Col headerName when defined in board def
 - Other pass through attrs
-- Use over overlapping fields (e.g. using both metric and attribute -- should be invalid)